 These are full-service firms or individuals who manage your money for you.
 Some are great.
 A few are so terrible that they’re now doing time in the hoosegow.
 Research is a must, and as the famous case of Bernie Madoff showed, word of mouth is not always the most reliable indicator of quality.

 What they all have in common is that they’re not cheap.
-Most financial advisors charge a flat percentage of your entire investment.
+Most financial advisors charge a flat annual percentage whether they advise on your finances that year or not - it’s pretty much a retainer.
+They also charge sizeable upfront fees, sometimes as much as 5%!
 This is charged annually, whether they make money for you or not.
 Add this to the management fees baked into mutual funds and ETFs and you’re talking about real money.

 Financial advisors are there to get you a reasonable asset allocation, make you rebalance and change your investment strategy as your life changes.
 Unless your name is Rockefeller and you have complex estate issues, chances are you’d be better served with a cheaper option.
 If you're keen to have a human help you invest but don't want to pay high fees, look for a robo-advisor that offers a investment consultation and unlimited customer support.